 This class is intended for those who are assigned by their employer to take on the responsibilities of performing workplace assessments of fall hazards, selecting and assessing the compatibility of fall protection equipment, managing the jobsite fall protection program, and ensuring rescue procedures are in place and applicable to the given environment.
 OSHA requires a fully trained and knowledgeable Competent Person be present at every job, and Guardian Fall Protection works with our customers to promote the highest standards of regulatory compliance and worker safety.

-If you are interested in scheduling a private training class, please contact our Director of Training, Tommy Lee at 1.360.471.0615 or by email at TommyLee@guardianfall.com.
+If you would like to know more regarding pricing for this course or if you are interested in scheduling a private training class, please contact our Training Sales Specialist, Tammy Geiger at 1.614.846.2525 ext.
+311 or by email at TammyG@guardianfall.com.

 Course Length: 16 hours (8 hours per day)

 Seats Available: 20

 Upon completion, the student will be able to demonstrate knowledge of the following topics:

 - Passive vs. Active Systems

 - Fall Arrest Rescue Systems

 - Authorized Persons’ Duties and Responsibilities

 - ‘Hands-On’ Scenario of Fall Protection Systems